HMXCorp/ACTS-Procurement-Accelerator/README.md

 The ACTS Procurement Acclerator includes the following capabilities:

 1. **Data Management Infrastructure** - a comprehensive data strategy implementation including data ingestion, Azure Data Factory pipelines, Azure Synapse deployments including pipelines for development (staged) and consumer (curated) data management with associated storage containers, a common enterprise procurement data model, and a beneficial ownership data model.
+    - The deployment includes the [Business Use Case Portal](DeliveryIP_GitHub/BusinessUseCasePortal), a Microsoft Power App that is used to identify the location and filename for open data sources downloaded by a user and used to develop the input to the Beneficial Ownership Engine.
+2. **Beneficial Ownership Engine** - An AI analysis technique for detecting complex relationships between procurement organizational entitities and their activities.
-2. **Power BI Templates** - for visualization of procurement compliance information and results of analysis performed by the ACTS Procurement Acclerator.
+3. **Power BI Templates** - for visualization of procurement compliance information and results of analysis performed by the ACTS Procurement Acclerator.
-3. **Example Data** - for testing all of the accelerator capabilities.
+4. **Example Data** - for testing all of the accelerator capabilities.

 In addition, the following capabilities can be deployed with the ACTS Procurement Acclerator.
 Test data and preprocessing pipelines specific to the ACTS Procurement Acclerator implementation also are provided.

 1. **Red Flags Workbench** - Excel-based procurement review flags exploration and simulation.
-2. **Beneficial Ownership Engine** - An AI analysis technique for detecting complex relationships between organizational entitities and their activities.
-3. **Information Assistant** - Enhanced generative AI supporting query of private organizational knowledge in a secure manner.
+2. **Information Assistant** - Enhanced generative AI supporting query of private organizational knowledge in a secure manner.

 The steps required to deploy the ACTS Procurement Acclerator solution including example data and tools are described below.